mikerochip/addressables-training-manual/README.md

 ## AddressableAssetSettings

-This is a ScriptableObject that contains settings, *some* of which are version controlled.
-It's quite confusing that there's no clear way to tell which settings are version controlled and which are not.
+This is a ScriptableObject that contains global settings for Addressables. *Some* of the settings are version controlled by virtue of living on the ScriptableObject, but some of the settings in the inspector for this object are written to your Library folder.
+I do not know why that decision was made but the consequence is that changing the inspector for this object may or may not change your source control, which is super confusing.

 * **Profile in Use**: Changes AddressableAssetSettings.
 This is the profile that gets used when you make a content build either by calling Addressables.BuildPlayerContent() or clicking Build > New Build > Default Build Script in the Addressables Groups window.
   * **Warning: Because this setting changes the ScriptableObject and this object is intended to be source-controlled, you'll need to be very careful to change the setting back to its default value instead of committing it when you're done testing Addressables.**